Note: Re QSL etc, PLEASE DO NOT USE THE ADDRESS ABOVE FOR MAIL/QSL CARDS.

-Presently have a 50m Inv L antenna with 17m vertical section for LF/HF tuned with SGC230 Auto ATU at the base and a 4 ele yagi for 4m and 6m, but I also have 2m and 70cms on when in the shack or out mobile.
+Presently have a 50m Inv L antenna with 17m vertical section for LF/HF tuned with SGC230 Auto ATU at the base and a 4 ele dual band yagi for 4m and 6m, but I also have 2m and 70cms on when in the shack or out mobile.
 Look forward to bumping into you on the air one day.

 Tower with dual band yagi and inverted L attached, with the small 2m/70cm collinear on top.

 To digress slightly from my main and oldest hobby of amateur radio, other interests include, digital photography and also enjoy a bit of travelling, have visited the following countries:-

-Ascension, Austria, Australia, Belize, Belgium, Canada, China, Cyprus, Czechoslovakia, Denmark, Estonia, Falkland Isles, Finland, France, Germany, Gibralter, Guernsey, Greece, Holland, Hong Kong, Hungary, India, Indonesia, Ireland inc Northern Ireland, Israel, Italy and Sardinia, Isle of Man, Luxembourg, Madeira, Malta and Gozo, Minorca, Morocco, Nepal, Portugal, Scotland inc Orkneys, Shetland and Outer Hebrides, Senegal, Sweden, Switzerland, Thailand, Turkey, USA, Wales, Yugoslavia and I am sure there are some that are not coming to mind so will add when/if I can remember HI.
+Ascension Isle, Australia, Austria, Belgium, Belize, Canada, China, Cyprus, Czechoslovakia, Denmark, Estonia, Falkland Isles, Finland, France, Germany, Gibralter, Guernsey, Greece, Holland, Hong Kong, Hungary, India, Indonesia, Ireland inc Northern Ireland, Israel, Italy and Sardinia, Isle of Man, Luxembourg, Madeira, Malta and Gozo, Minorca, Morocco, Nepal, Portugal, Scotland inc Orkneys, Shetland and Outer Hebrides, Senegal, Sweden, Switzerland, Thailand, Turkey, USA, USSR, Wales, Yugoslavia and I am sure there are some that are not coming to mind so will add when/if I can remember HI.

-The list can go on but I must mention my long suffering stalwart xyl Chris (bless) who puts up with me and all of the above.
+The list of interests can go on but I must mention my long suffering stalwart xyl Chris (bless) who puts up with me and all of the above.

 73, de Terry.

 PS, The photo at the top is now the "New Shack" as of 18th June 09 (looking rather clinical and it is definitely not like that now HI) but always some work in progress.
-Some of the notable equipment at my disposal, FTDX5000D, TS-830s, Collins KWM2A, IC-910HX and for portable/mobile, FT-897D and FTM-350.
+Some of the notable equipment at my disposal, TS-940S, TS-830s, Collins KWM2A, IC-910HX and for portable/mobile, FT-897D and FTM-350.